davidn000/inform-me/README.md

 ## Getting Started

+To get started, clone the repository then follow the steps in [project setup](#Project-setup)

 ### Project setup
-* To get started, clone the repository then run the following command from the terminal:
 ```
 npm install
 ```